-- Familiarising themselves with JCQ instructions for conducting non-examination assessment. - Understanding and complying with specific instructions relating to non-examination assessment for the relevant awarding organisation.

-- Ensuring that individual teachers understand their responsibilities regarding non-examination assessment. - Ensure that an appropriate colleague attends relevant meetings or training, especially when facilitated by the Awarding Organisation. - Ensuring that teachers use the correct task for the year of submission and take care to distinguish between tasks and requirements for legacy and new specifications, where relevant. - Ensure that non-examination assessment tasks set by the centre are consistent with the assessment criteria detailed in the specification and that they are accessible to candidates. - Obtaining confidential materials/tasks set by awarding bodies in sufficient time to prepare for the assessment(s), where relevant, and ensuring that such materials are always stored securely. - Undertaking appropriate departmental standardisation of non-examination assessments. - Liaise with the ICT technical team to ensure that any ICT requirements are in place and have been tested before controlled assessments or non-examination assessments take place. - Ensure that internal curriculum area deadlines for controlled assessments and non-examination assessments are clear and are shared with all relevant staff, students and, where appropriate, their parents/carers. - Ensure that assessment materials and candidates' work are always kept in secure conditions.
+- Familiarising themselves with JCQ instructions for conducting non-examination assessment. - Understanding and complying with specific instructions relating to non-examination assessment for the relevant awarding organisation. - Ensuring that individual teachers understand their responsibilities regarding non-examination assessment. - Ensure that an appropriate colleague attends relevant meetings or training, especially when facilitated by the Awarding Organisation. - Ensuring that teachers use the correct task for the year of submission and take care to distinguish between tasks and requirements for legacy and new specifications, where relevant. - Ensure that non-examination assessment tasks set by the centre are consistent with the assessment criteria detailed in the specification and that they are accessible to candidates. - Obtaining confidential materials/tasks set by awarding bodies in sufficient time to prepare for the assessment(s), where relevant, and ensuring that such materials are always stored securely. - Undertaking appropriate departmental standardisation of non-examination assessments. - Ensure that internal curriculum area deadlines for controlled assessments and non-examination assessments are clear and are shared with all relevant staff, students and, where appropriate, their parents/carers. - Ensure that assessment materials and candidates' work are always kept in secure conditions.
 In the case of work stored electronically, this will include protection from corruption.
 (If work is stored on memory sticks, these should be backed up and locked away after each session). - Maintain records of all controlled assessment or non-examination assessment sessions within the curriculum area.
 Organise in liaison with the Exams and Data Manager, the submission of candidates' work for moderation, keeping a record of the names and examination numbers of those candidates whose work is included in the moderation sample.